mintgarden-io/docs/docs/mintgarden-studio/mint-an-nft.md

 Make sure to point to a plain text file or PDF file here.
 Pointing to a website will only work if the content of the website never changes.

-This field is read only if you definied the license URL in your collection.
+This field is read only if you defined the license URL in your collection.

 #### Royalty percentage